Audio-WestlakeU/ATST-SED/README.md

 # Updating

 - There exists a strong real validation set in the code/configuration files.
 In our experiment, we split the strong real dataset with a ratio of 9:1 to generate the train/validation sets for strong real data.
-But such way of model selection works not as well as we expected.
-You can remove the strong validation set if you want, and use the entire strong real dataset for training.
-If you want to use them anyway, the validation tsv and duration files are uploaded [here](https://github.com/Audio-WestlakeU/ATST-SED/issues/2).
+But such way of model selection does not promise to select the best model.
+You can remove the strong validation set and change the `val_object` to some other metrics if you want.
+To reproduce our work, we uploaded the train/valiation tsv files in [this issue](https://github.com/Audio-WestlakeU/ATST-SED/issues/2).

 # Comparing with DCASE code
 For better understanding of SED community, our codes are developed based on the [baseline codes](https://github.com/DCASE-REPO/DESED_task/tree/master/recipes/dcase2023_task4_baseline) of [DCASE2023 challenge task 4](https://dcase.community/).
 Therefore, the training progress is build under [`pytorch-lightning`](https://lightning.ai/).